FLEX: A Largescale Multimodal, Multiview Dataset for Learning Structured Representations for Fitness Action Quality Assessment: Related Work

 \section{Related Work}

-\textbf{Action Quality Assessment Datasets.} Datasets are essential to machine learning and AQA, supporting model training, evaluation, and deployment.
-Since the foundational work in 2014, many high-quality AQA datasets have emerged across diverse domains, including sports \cite{pirsiavash2014assessing, parmar2017learning}, healthcare\cite{gao2014jhu, vakanski2018data, capecci2019kimore}, fitness\cite{parmar2022domain, li2024egoexo, ogata2019temporal}, industrial training\cite{sener2022assembly101}, and generative AI evaluation\cite{chen2024gaia}.
-Early datasets, such as MIT-Dive, MIT-Skate, UNLV-Dive, and UNLV-Vault contained only single-action categories.
-This was followed by multi-action and multimodal datasets such as AQA-7 and MTL-AQA (contains action scores, finegrained action class labels, verbal description of action quality).

-Datasets like FineDiving split the actions into clips, representing a trend toward more detailed annotation.
-Furthermore, the emergence of datasets like Egoexo-Fitness and LucidAction represents a shift from crawling online videos toward in-person collection of AQA data, despite being resource-intensive.
+\textbf{Action Quality Assessment Datasets.} Datasets are essential to machine learning and AQA, supporting model design and development.
+Many high-quality AQA datasets have emerged across diverse domains, including sports \cite{pirsiavash2014assessing, parmar2017learning}, healthcare \cite{gao2014jhu, vakanski2018data, capecci2019kimore}, fitness \cite{parmar2022domain, li2024egoexo, ogata2019temporal}, industrial training \cite{sener2022assembly101}, and generative AI evaluation \cite{chen2024gaia}.
+Early datasets, such as MIT-AQA and UNLV-AQA contained only single-action categories.
+This was followed by multi-action and multimodal datasets such as AQA-7 and MTL-AQA (contains action scores, fine-grained action class labels, verbal description of action quality).
+Datasets like FineDiving split the actions into clips, representing a trend toward more detailed annotation. \\ Emergence of datasets like Egoexo-Fitness and LucidAction represents a shift from crawling online videos toward in-person collection of AQA data, despite being resource-intensive.
 This approach guarantees control over both the dataset scale and quality.
 Advances in AQA datasets have contributed to developing AQA methodologies, with multimodal, fine-grained, and multi-action datasets allowing models to be more comprehensive and fine-grained, improving model generalization capabilities.
 However, existing datasets predominantly focus on competitive sports actions, with only a few dedicated to the fitness domain (for details see \autoref{table1_dataset}).
 Moreover, current fitness datasets primarily include self-loaded actions \cite{ogata2019temporal, li2024egoexo}, exhibit narrow action categories \cite{parmar2022domain}, or are constrained to RGB modalities \cite{ogata2019temporal, parmar2022domain, li2024egoexo}, thereby limiting the application and innovation.
+To bridge those gaps and stimulate innovation in AI-based Fitness coaching, we develop FLEX---first AQA dataset that provides multi-view videos with synchronized 3D pose, sEMG, and physiological information.
+Furthermore, we develop detailed, professional, comprehensive annotation rules for fitness actions that integrate multiple knowledge sources.
+These rules form a KG containing Action Keysteps, Error Types, and Feedback, making the annotation rich in paired textual information.